Minimize Digital Risk with Webhose Data Breach Detection API

 Finally, one of the last mentions of the Tokopedia breach was in July.
 The entire database of 91 million users was finally for sale.

-Organizations that receive continuous data from the deep, dark and open dark web monitoring in place can stay on top of a data breach as it unfolds.
+Organizations that receive continuous data from the deep, dark and open web in one place can stay on top of a data breach as it unfolds.
 Even if they aren’t able to completely prevent malicious attempts to leak their data, they can mitigate future damage with the technology in place to monitor the entire data breach lifecycle.

 Full Context Discovery